 Potentially giving ESPN more exposure to Hispanic audiences, the company has reached a deal with Univision to air home Mexican national team games in English, including World Cup qualifying matches.

-The schedule begins Wednesday with a friendly game against Denmark.
+begins Wednesday with a friendly game against Denmark.

 ESPN gets English-language rights across all platforms, while Univision maintains the rights in Spanish.
 Both will carry the 2014 World Cup in the respective languages.
 Games could air on various networks run by ESPN and Univision.